Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 # Responses API

 Whilst looking at the OpenAPI documentation, I found a section explaining that you can [upload PDFs directly](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat)!
-Open API [extract both images *and* text](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat#how-it-works) from the document and feed it to the model for you.
+Open API [extracts both images *and* text](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat#how-it-works) from the document and feeds it to the model for you.
 This would simplify my code and provide even more context to the model, a double win.

 There was only one problem - PDF upload requires use of the [Responses API](https://platform.openai.com/docs/api-reference/responses).
 This is OpenAI's most up to date API, replacing the (still widely used) ChatCompletions and Assistants APIs which came before it.
 Unfortunately, Github Models [only supports the Chat Completions](https://docs.github.com/en/rest/models/inference?apiVersion=2022-11-28#run-an-inference-request) API.
 In addition to this, I had been authenticating with a Personal Access Token which was fine for testing but not an ideal solution as we move towards production.